 Web-Based OTA Update -

-The image building pipelines pushes commits to an OSTree repository on each build.
+The image building pipelines pushescommits to an OSTree repository on each build.

 a standard web server provides access over HTTPS to the OSTree repository handling it as a plain hierarchy of static files, with no special knowledge of OSTree.